Let’s look at the facts…

 The average finished alcohol level of the Edenvale range is approximately 0.2 – 0.3% Alcohol/Volume, a level similar to that found in natural fruit juices.

 Edenvale has nearly half the calories of normal wine

-The removal of alcohol from wine translates to a reduction in calories to below 0.5% ABV (out), depending on the total extraction volume.
+The removal of alcohol from wine translates to a reduction in calories.
 For example, the removal of 13% alcohol by volume translates to over 60 % calorie reduction.
 Weight watchers reference – 0.5 point per serve.

-Edenvale is a lifestyle wine beverage it has with the taste and full complexity of regular alcoholic wine but while with the being alcohol removed.
-Delicate alcohol extraction technology is used to ensure varietal definition and flavours are retained in the finished product so consumers can still enjoy a “wine experience” without the effect of alcohol.
+Edenvale has the taste and full complexity of regular alcoholic wine, without the alcohol.
+Delicate alcohol extraction technology is used to ensure varietal definition and flavours are retained in the finished product so consumers can still enjoy a wine experience without the effect of alcohol.

 Edenvale wines are included in the ‘functional food’ and lifestyle category of food and beverages.